 These metabolites are released in quantities exceeding the excretory capacity of the kidneys thus result in; hyperuricemia, hyperkalaemia, hypophosphatemia.
 Without intervention, the above will result in organ failure and death.

-TLS is seen in tumours of large mass (Burkitts, ALL, AML, T cell ALL) with a high sensitivity to chemotherapy agent.
+TLS is seen in tumours of large mass (Burkitts, ALL, AML, T cell ALL) with a high sensitivity to chemotherapy agents.
 Other high risk factors are; large abdominal disease, high LDH, a high pre-treatment uric acid level and low urine output.

 TLS may be seen anytime from Day 1 of diagnosis to Day 5-7 of chemotherapy commencing.